What is a Level Gauge or Level Indicator?

 Level gauges are widely used for a wide variety of applications requiring level monitoring.
 Some of the applications include:

-- Industrial processes which involve storing or filling liquid in containers.
+- Industrial processes involve storing or filling liquid in containers.

 - Process control systems for managing flow rates of various equipment.